A formal model of XML instances

 that has no predecessors and from which there is a path to every vertex

-Each node other than the root node has exactly one predecessor and is connected to this single
+Each node other than the root node has exactly one predecessor and is connected to

 parent via one (and only one) edge.
-The successors of each node are ordered from left to right
+The successors of each node are ordered from left

 (Hopcroft and Ullman, 1979